droglenc/NCGraphing/resources/Synchronous_Videos_GTM.md

 The following are suggestions for making the synchronous video sessions run smoothly.

-* To minimize unwanted noise and distraction, please mute your microphone when not speaking.
+* To minimize unwanted noise and distraction, **please mute your microphone when you are not speaking**.
 To mute and unmute yourself move your cursor over the bottom middle portion of the GoToMeeting screen and four circular buttons will appear (see below).
-Press the left-most butto to mute an unmute the microphone (in the screen below the microphone button is red and thus you are muted).
+Press the left-most button to mute and unmute the microphone (in the screen below, the microphone button is red and thus you are muted).

 <img src="../img/GTM_Screen1.PNG" alt="GTM First Screen" style="display: block; margin-left: auto; margin-right: auto; width: 95%;">

 * Whether you share your webcam or not is completely up to you; though I like to see everybody's face to start a class period.
-To share and unshare your webcam you can press the camera icon shown in the screen above (in this screen the camera icon is green so your camera is being shown to those in the meeting).
+To share and unshare your webcam you can press the camera icon shown in the screen above (in this screen, the camera icon is green so your camera is being shown to those in the meeting).

 * During lecture you may want to hide all of the cameras so that my presentation is larger.
 To do this change the "View Everyone" item in the top middle of the screen above to "Hide Everyone".
 You can, of course, change this back if you want to see others (e.g., when we are having a discussion).